 No, with some careful scheduling of classes, the prerequisites may be taken concurrently with courses in the Master of Science in Business Analytics & Information Systems program.

 Can I defer my admission if necessary?

-Applicants can request a deferment of up to one year by sending an email request to Barb Warner, the MS BAIS academic advisor.
+Applicants can request a deferment of up to one year by sending an email request to Han Reichgelt, the MS BAIS academic advisor.

 Can I transfer from another university's master's program?

 Students interesting in transferring to USF should apply using the same process as all other graduate applicants.
-If admitted, you can complete a transfer of course form and send it along with course syllabi to the MS BAIS academic advisor, Barbara Warner.
-A maximum of 9 graduate credits can be transferred and only courses completed with a B grade or better can be considered.
+If admitted, you can complete a transfer of course form and send it along with course syllabi to the MS BAIS academic advisor, Han Reichgelt.
+A maximum of 9 graduate credits can be transferred from approved universities and only courses completed with a B grade or better can be considered.

 Can I email the MS BAIS academic advisor with further questions?

-Yes, feel free to contact Barbara Warner with additional questions, however we ask that you
+Yes, feel free to contact Han Reichgelt with additional questions, however we ask that you:

 - First review this FAQ document completely.
 To make the best use of both our times, if we have addressed your question here, we will direct you here anyway